Skip to Content

 Instructions

-1. Place arrowhead plant in a bright spot with indirect sunlight. (keep out of direct sun)
+1. Place the arrowhead plant in a bright spot with indirect sunlight.
+Keep it out of direct sun.

-2. Water when the soil starts to become dry.
+4. Water the soil when it starts to become dry.

-3. Water less frequently in the winter when the plant is dormant.
+5. In the winter when the plant is dormant, water less frequently.

 8. Prune often to make the plant more bushy.

-9. Propagate by stem cuttings in soil or water.
-Can also be air layered.
+9. Propagate with stem cuttings in either soil or water.

 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive a small commission from the sale, but the price is the same for you.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."